ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **Mouse-Wheel Sensitivity**

-- Rough: mouse-wheel sensitivity when Ctrl/Command is not pressed
+- Rough: mouse-wheel sensitivity when Shift is not pressed
-- Fine: mouse-wheel sensitivity when Ctrl/Command is pressed
+- Fine: mouse-wheel sensitivity when Shift is pressed
+- Reverse: whether reverse the direction of mouse-wheel when Shift is pressed

+**Mouse-Drag Sensitivity**

+- Rough: mouse-drag sensitivity when Shift is not pressed
+- Fine: mouse-drag sensitivity when Shift is pressed

 **Rotary Slider Style**